sinequa/sba-angular/docs/guides/6-updates.md

 Sinequa publishes new versions of the SBA framework regularly (see [Releases](../releases/releases.md)).

 These releases include bug fixes, new features and improvements.
-It is therefore recommended to keep your application up-to-date with the latest version of the framework.
+It is, therefore, recommended that you keep your application up-to-date with the latest version of the framework.

 However, the new version of the libraries may break your existing applications for various reasons:

 - We update Third-Party libraries (Angular, Bootstrap, RxJS, etc.), which may have breaking changes.
-- We may introduce breaking changes in our own APIs, for example to improve the design of our components.
+- We may introduce breaking changes in our own APIs, for example, to improve the design of our components.
 - Non-breaking changes (e.g., regular refactoring of our code) may conflict with your code if you have customized it independently.

 These changes potentially affect all files included in the standard workspace.
-If you [use the standard workspace](3-development.html#use-the-standard-workspace) as the basis for your application, you will face [**merge conflicts**](#merge-conflicts) when you try to update the framework (with a `git pull` or `git merge` command).
+If you [use the standard workspace](3-development.html#use-the-standard-workspace) as the basis for your application, you will likely face [**merge conflicts**](#merge-conflicts) when you try to update the framework (with a `git pull` or `git merge` command).

 If you [use the NPM packages](3-development.html#create-a-new-workspace-and-install-the-npm-packages), the update will not generate merge conflict (using `npm update @sinequa/core ...`).
 But you will still have to [**migrate your code**](#migrate-your-code) to adapt to the new APIs.